Cosmic Vine: High abundance of massive galaxies and dark matter halos in a forming cluster at z=3.44: Abstract

 \section{Abstract}

 {The Cosmic Vine is a massive protocluster at $z=3.44$ in the JWST CEERS field, offering an ideal laboratory for studying the early phases of cluster formation.
-Using the data from the DAWN JWST Archive, we conduct a comprehensive study on the large-scale structure, stellar mass function (SMF), quiescent members, and dark matter halos in the Cosmic Vine.
-First, we spectroscopically confirm 136 galaxies in the Vine at $z\approx3.44$, and an additional 47 galaxies belonging to a diffuse foreground structure at $z\approx3.34$ which we dub the Leaf.
-We identify four subgroups comprising the Cosmic Vine and two subgroups within the Leaf.
-Second, we identified 11 quiescent members with $\log(M_*/{M_\odot})=9.5-11.0$, the largest sample of quiescent galaxies in overdense environments at $z>3$, which gives an enhanced quiescent galaxy number density $\sim2\times10^{-4}$~cMpc$^{-3}$ that is three times above the field level at $\log(M_*/{M_\odot})>10$.
-Notably, these quiescent members form a tight red sequence on the color-magnitude diagram, making it one of the earliest red sequences known to date.
-Third, by constructing the SMFs for both star-forming and quiescent members, we find that both SMFs are top-heavy, with a significantly enhanced quiescent fraction at $\log(M_*/{M_\odot})>10.5$ compared to field counterparts.
+Using the data from the DAWN JWST Archive, we conducted a comprehensive study on the large-scale structure, stellar mass function (SMF), quiescent members, and dark matter halos in the Cosmic Vine.
+First, we spectroscopically confirmed 136 galaxies in the Vine at $z\approx3.44$, along with an additional 47 galaxies belonging to a diffuse foreground structure at $z\approx3.34,$ which we dubbed the Leaf.
+We identified four subgroups comprising the Cosmic Vine and two subgroups within the Leaf.
+Second, we identified 11 quiescent members with $\log(M_*/{\rm M_\odot})=9.5-11.0$, the largest sample of quiescent galaxies in overdense environments at $z>3$, which gives an enhanced quiescent galaxy number density $\sim1-2\times10^{-4}$~cMpc$^{-3}$ that is two to three times above the field level at $\log(M_*/{\rm M_\odot})>10$.
+Notably, these quiescent members form a tight red sequence on the colour-magnitude diagram, making it one of the earliest red sequences known to date.
+Third, by constructing the SMFs for both star-forming and quiescent members, we find that both SMFs are top-heavy, with a significantly enhanced quiescent fraction at $\log(M_*/{\rm M_\odot})>10.5$ compared to field counterparts.
 The stellar mass–size analysis reveals that star-forming members are more compact at higher masses than their field counterparts.
-Finally, we estimate a halo mass of $\log(M_{\rm h}/{M_\odot})=13.2\pm0.3$ for the protocluster core, and $\log(M_{\rm h}/{M_\odot})=11.9-12.4$ for satellite subgroups.
+Finally, we estimated a halo mass of $\log(M_{\rm h}/{\rm M_\odot})=13.2\pm0.3$ for the protocluster core and $\log(M_{\rm h}/{\rm M_\odot})=11.9-12.4$ for satellite subgroups.
 The phase-space analysis indicates that three subgroups are likely infalling to the core.
-This work reveals a high abundance of massive galaxies and dark matter halos in this forming cluster, demonstrating the accelerated assembly of massive galaxies in massive halos when the Universe was less than 2 billion years old. } \keywords{galaxies: evolution -- galaxies: high redshift -- galaxies: clusters: general }
+This work reveals a high abundance of massive galaxies and dark matter halos in this forming cluster, demonstrating the accelerated assembly of massive galaxies in massive halos when the Universe was less than 2 billion years old.